 Commercial Auto Insurance

-If your business relies on vehicles—whether for deliveries, transporting equipment, or meeting with clients—you’ll likely need a business auto insurance policy.
-Also known as commercial auto insurance, this coverage helps protect your business from the financial impact of accidents, injuries, or property damage while vehicles are used for work.
+If your business depends on vehicles — whether for deliveries, transporting tools, or meeting with clients — Commercial Auto Insurance helps protect you from the financial impact of accidents, injuries, or property damage while your vehicles are used for work.

 What is commercial auto insurance?

-Liability coverage – for injuries or property damage caused to others
+Liability coverage — for injuries or property damage you cause to others

 Collision and comprehensive coverage — for damage to your business vehicle

-Medical payments or personal injury protection – for driver and passenger injuries
+Medical payments / personal injury protection — for driver and passenger injuries

-Coverage can be tailored to meet the needs of your business and comply with state requirements.
+Coverage can be customized to meet your business needs and comply with California’s insurance requirements.

 What vehicles are covered?

-Business auto insurance can cover a wide range of vehicles used for business purposes, including:
+Business auto insurance can cover a wide range of vehicles used for work, including:

 Sedans, SUVs, and pickup trucks